ben10pedrin/shopify-spacestagram/README.md

 npm start
 ```

-> The API_KEY is included into the source code for demo purposes (using a .env.local file), although in prod I'd hide it in the .gitignore file.
+> The API_KEY is hidden from the source code by using a .env.local file